 Macros, like Trac itself, are written in the ?Python programming language.
-They are very simple modules, identified by the filename and should contain a single entry point function.
-Trac will display the returned data inserted into the HTML where the macro was called.
+They are very simple modules, identified by the filename and should contain a single execute() function.
+Trac will display the returned data inserted into the HTML representation of the Wiki page where the macro is called.